Shabbar786/User-Centric-milestone-project/README.md

 #### Setup

-To be able to view this product you can access through github or https://shabbar786.github.io/User-Centric-milestone-project/
+To be able to view this project you can access through github or https://shabbar786.github.io/User-Centric-milestone-project/

 ### Features